two259/CS4604_Labs/5.indexing/Lab_5.md

 QUERY PLAN
 `--SCAN TABLE big_cards
 Run Time: real 0.000 user 0.000000 sys 0.000098

+AFTER CHANGES DESCRIBED IN FINDINGS:

+QUERY PLAN
+`--SCAN TABLE big_cards
+Run Time: real 8.520 user 1.973711 sys 2.243990
 ```

 Does the update took less time without the indexes?
 Your answer:
 ```
-From my findings, the update took longer without the indexes.
-With the indexes, the system time was 0.000036, and without, was 0.000098.
-However, the user time with indexes was 0.000066, and without indexes was 0.000000.
-In the terms of system time, the update took longer without the indexes.
+From my findings, the update took significantly less time without the indexes, especially when I ran it the correct way after I made the changes described below.
 ```

 Describe your findings of this Lab 5 from the recorded outputs, is everything working fine? or is anything not working? etc. Please indicate your SQLite version:

 ```
 SQLite version: 3.26.0 2018-12-01 12:34:55 bf8c1b2b7a5960c282e543b9c293686dccff272512d08865f4600fb58238alt1
-Findings: In this lab, everything appeared to work fine.
-I was using the above version of sqlite3 on rlogin.
-Some of the queries appeared to speed things up using indexes, and others made it slow down, for example when we were querying for the race = 'totem', the second index created appeared to slow down the query from 0.000013 with one index to 0.000015 with two indexes.
-I believe this portion was to show what was meant when the specification said "create the indexes you need, but only the indexes you need".
+Findings: In this lab, I made it all the way through the queries and noticed that the queries were not being executed and outputting like they should be.
+When running the queries without the Explain Query Plan, I noticed that they took considerably longer to execute, and also produced the output that the user would want.
+That is when I discovered that you can turn on the Explain Query Plan by using .eqp ON.
+Then, when you execute the normal statements without the Explain Query Plan prefix, the commands will run as normal and produce the output, but also still give the Explain Query Plan output.
+Therefore, as shown above in all of the recorded outputs, I included both the times that I ran before the change, and also the ones after the change.

 ```